 How Does Betterment Work?

-Essentially, Betterment is the “easy button” for online retirement investing.
-Through their automated investment software, they help you create a balanced and diversified retirement account at a drastically reduced price.
 After you complete the initial interview and account setup, Betterment will create an investment plan that is tailored to your personal goals and time horizon.
 You have the option to adjust Betterment’s recommendations at any time, but other than that, the entire process is entirely automated.
-This makes investing extremely simple for you and cost efficient for everybody.
-Just set it and forget it.
+This makes investing for beginners and the “Average Joe” extremely simple and cost-efficient.
+Just set it and (basically) forget it.

 - Free to open account